 Phase two will build the tools required for the conversion based on management's decisions about accounting options and the related disclosures.
+This phase has continued throughout 2011.

 Phase three will roll-out the designed changes.
 The changes will include the development of the new accounting policies and consolidation templates, the preparation of the IFRS financial statements, and related note disclosure.